Skip to Main Content

 * Based on weighted average of median point/mile values across economy and first/business class fares.

-If you want to ensure you’re getting the best value out of your rewards, calculate the value of your miles before you book your flight.
-Divide the cash cost of the ticket you want to purchase by the number of points needed.
+If you want to ensure you’re getting the best value, calculate the value of your miles before you book your flight.
+Divide the cash cost of the ticket you want to purchase by the amount of points needed.

-The Delta Gold card carries a host of benefits that save you time and money throughout your travels:
+The Delta Gold card carries a host of benefits that can save you time and money when you fly with Delta:

 • First checked bag is free on Delta flights